 Why is SaaS Marketing Important?

 SaaS marketing involves capturing and nurturing leads for subscription-based software services or products.
-Though the nature of a SaaS business is different, SaaS marketing is essential.
 Effective marketing helps:

 - Attract quality leads: This is the primary goal of SaaS marketing.
 It uses various marketing channels to connect and convert potential customers into paying customers.